xStarbound/xStarbound/doc/lua/animator.md

 - status effects
 - active items

 As such, the `animator` table is available in scripts running in those contexts.
+Additionally, any script that has access to the `player` also has access to the `playerAnimator` table, which contains all the `animator` callbacks below but applies to the player effect animator specified under `"primaryAnimationConfig"` in `$assets/player.config`.

 ---